Anon-ICLRDP/ICLR_DP/README.md

 numpy==1.22.0
 pandas=1.3.5

-# Data Pruning - CelebA (Built on top of code provided by Liu et. al. - https://github.com/anniesch/jtt/tree/master)
+# CelebA (Built on top of code provided by Liu et. al. - https://github.com/anniesch/jtt/tree/master)

 Unzip CelebA zip file and move img_align_celeba to celebA/data.
 Move metadata.csv and list_eval_partition.csv to celebA/data as other3.csv and other2.csv respectively.